BYRIO/krita-webdoc-zh/user_manual/getting_started/installation.rst

 -  http://download.opensuse.org/repositories/KDE:/Extra/

 .. note::
-   Krita is also in the official repos as *calligra-krita*, you can install it from Yast.
+   Krita is also in the official repos, you can install it from Yast.

 Fedora
 ~~~~~~

 Krita is in the official repos as **calligra-krita**, you can install
-it by using packagekit (Add/Remove Software) or by writing the command
+it by using packagekit (Add/Remove Software) or by writing the following command in terminal.

-below in terminal ``yum install calligra-krita`` Or
-``dnf install calligra-krita`` if you are using fedora 22.
+``dnf install krita``

+You can also use the software center such as gnome software center or Discover to install Krita

 Debian
 ~~~~~~

-The latest version of Krita available in Debian is 2.6.
-Jessie (stable) has 2.8.5+dfsg-1+b2.
+The latest version of Krita available in Debian is 3.1.1.
+To install Krita type the following line in terminal

+``apt install krita``

 Arch
 ~~~~

 Arch Linux provides krita package in the Extra repository.
 You can
-install Krita by using the command below ``pacman -S krita`` You can
+install Krita by using the following command

+``pacman -S krita``

-install the most recent build of Krita using Yaourt repository with the
+You can install the most recent build of Krita using an aur helper such as aurman.
-help of command below ``yaourt -S krita-git``
+For example ``aurman -S krita-beta``

 OS X
 ----